ibm-cloud-docs/vpc/vsi_is_create_linux_custom_image.md

 {{_include-segments/linux-ed25519-ssh-key-type-note.md}}

 Complete the following steps to make sure that you can successfully deploy your own Linux custom image in the {{site.data.keyword.vpc_short}} infrastructure environment.
-Keep in mind that you can't create an image from an encrypted boot volume (image from a volume) that is not 100 GB.
+Keep in mind that you can't create an image from an encrypted boot volume that is not 100 GB.
 The operation is blocked.

 ## Step 1 - Start with a single image file in qcow2 or VHD format
 {: #single-image-qcow2}